> Skip to content

 Liz McMillen

-As executive editor of Chronicle Intelligence, Liz McMillen brings more than 30 years of experience covering higher education.
+As contributing editor at The Chronicle, Liz McMillen brings more than 30 years of experience covering higher education.
 She is a sought-after speaker who frequently addresses college leaders in the United States and overseas about big-picture trends in higher education.

 ADVERTISEMENT